Margaret716/Margaret716/README.md

 <br />

+- 🔓 CTF enjoyer

 - 🌱 coding mostly in C++ and Python

 - 🔭 currently working on Cisco and CompTIA extra courses

-- 💬 in the future I want to focus on reverse engineering, where my analytical disposition and conscientiousness find the right place!
+- 💬 in the future I want to focus on networks, where my analytical disposition and conscientiousness find the right place!

 - ⚡ Studying in Wrocław [University of Science and Technology](https://pwr.edu.pl/en/) majoring in Cybersecurity